mapsteps/ultimate-dashboard/readme.txt

 Create a Custom WordPress Dashboard.

 == Description ==
-[Ultimate Dashboard](https://ultimatedashboard.io/) is a clean & lightweight plugin that allows you create a custom WordPress dashboard.
+[Ultimate Dashboard](https://ultimatedashboard.io/) is a clean & lightweight plugin that allows you to create a custom WordPress dashboard.

-Replace the default WordPress dashboard widgets with your own set of useful icon- & text widgets.
+Replace the default WordPress dashboard widgets with your own set of icon- & text widgets.

 = Features =
 * Create icon widgets
 * Create text widgets
-* Remove all default WordPress widgets
-* Remove individual default WordPress widgets
+* Remove all or individual default WordPress widgets
-* Give the WordPress dashboard a more meaningful use for your clients & users
-* Import/Export widgets & settings
+* Export/Import dashboard widgets & settings
 * Add custom CSS to your WordPress dashboard

 Get even more Features with [Ultimate Dashboard PRO](https://ultimatedashboard.io/?utm_source=wordpress&utm_medium=description&utm_campaign=udb).